 Sources: City of Toronto (2017, 6), Halifax Regional Municipality (2017, B10), Montreal (2017a, 104), Ville de Quebec (2018, 64).

 Five provincial governments also raise revenues through land transfer taxes.
 Table 3 shows the land transfer tax rates levied by these provincial governments in 2017.
 Of the total revenues raised by each of these six provinces, only British Columbia, Ontario and Manitoba’s land transfer taxes raise more than two per cent of total annual revenue.
 British Columbia and Ontario have progressive tax rate schedules on residential property, with the top tax rates of three percent in British Columbia and 2.5 per cent in Ontario on properties valued at $2 million or higher.
 In 2017 the British Columbia and Ontario land transfer taxes generated $2.03 billion and $2.73 billion in revenues respectively.
 As Figure 1 indicates, the land transfer tax revenues in Ontario and British Columbia, steadily increased, until 2008, and then declined in both provinces following the financial market crisis.
 The recovery was more rapid in Ontario than in British Columbia, but in both provinces land transfer tax revenues have increased four-fold over the past 15 years.
-Remarkably, land transfer tax revenues almost doubled between 2015 and 2017 as a result of its booming housing market.
+Remarkably, land transfer tax revenues almost doubled between 2015 and 2017 as a result of a booming housing market.
 Land transfer tax revenues have accordingly increased much faster than provincial property tax revenues.
-Land transfer tax revenues have become a very significant source of revenues in in British Columbia where they represent 7.5 percent of total provincial tax revenues, compared to 2.3 percent in Ontario.
-In British Columbia, land transfer tax revenues in British Columbia have increased from 26 percent of property tax revenues to 89 percent for the fiscal year ending in 2017.
-In Manitoba, land transfer tax revenues more than doubled between 2007 and 2016, rising form 1.5 per cent of provincial tax revenues in 2007 to 2.3 per cent in 2016.
+Land transfer tax revenues have become a very significant source of revenues in British Columbia where they represent 7.5 percent of total provincial tax revenues, compared to 2.3 percent in Ontario.
+In British Columbia, land transfer tax revenues have increased from being the equivalent of 26 percent of property tax revenues to 89 percent for the fiscal year ending in 2017.
+In Manitoba, land transfer tax revenues more than doubled between 2007 and 2016, rising from the equivalent of 1.5 per cent of provincial tax revenues in 2007 to 2.3 per cent in 2016.

 Table 3 Canadian Provincial Land Transfer Tax Rates and Revenues